Briankipkemboi78/Customer-Retention-Dashboard/README.md

 This Power BI dashboard provides insights into customer retention for a telecom company.
 It includes visualizations for churn rate, tenure analysis, monthly charges comparison, contract types, services used, and customer demographics.

+## Pupose of this Project
+This project is purely for improving my skills in data analytics, data visualization, and dashboard creation using Power BI.
+It is intended to demonstrate my ability to analyze and visualize customer data to derive actionable insights.

 ## Features
 - **Churn Rate:** Displays the percentage of customers who have churned.
 - **Tenure Analysis:** Shows the distribution of customer tenure.